 - The compressor is not loud, and it does not vibrate excessively.
 On the contrary, I was pleasantly surprised at how quiet it was and how little it vibrated.
 The unit stays in place while operating.

-- The length of the power cord and the air hose was very helpful.
+- The lengths of the power cord and the air hose were very helpful.
 The others have a total length that is shorter.

 - The Audew compressor inflated my tire from 0 to 32 psi in about 10 minutes.
 On the Amazon page for the Audew compressor, the following claim appears: With heavy-duty DUAL CYLINDERS, AUDEW portable air compressor can inflate P195/R15 from 0 ~ 35 PSI in approximately 2 minutes or less.
 My tire is only slightly larger than this.
 Why is there such a difference in tire inflation time?
 My guess is that the manufacturer’s test was done on a tire that was not mounted on a vehicle.
 Keep in mind, this compressor and others in its class were really designed to top off the air pressure in a vehicle’s tires.
 For example, if my tire pressure had slipped down to 28 psi, the Audew compressor was designed to bring the pressure back up to 32 psi.
 It is capable of doing much more than that, though.

 In my opinion, the Audew 2-Cylinder Compressor is a high-quality piece of equipment that matches or exceeds the specifications of other compressors in its class.
 The fact that the manufacturer is marketing this unit with such a strong warranty might be seen as evidence of the quality of the product.
 They are willing to stand behind the compressor because they are confident their customers will like it.
 The manufacturers of the other compressors to which I compared the Audew unit did not put their warranty information on their Amazon pages.

 I recommend the Audew 2-Cylinder Compressor for the following reasons: